- Oops!Something went wrong.Please try again later.

 Non-GAAP Financial Measures

 This press release presents non-GAAP adjusted operating expenses on a historical and projected basis.
-For the periods presented, non-GAAP adjusted operating expenses exclude from total operating expenses, as calculated and presented in accordance with GAAP, the effects of two non-cash items: stock-based compensation and depreciation and amortization.
+For the periods presented, non-GAAP adjusted operating expenses exclude from total operating expenses, as calculated and presented in accordance with GAAP, the effects of two non-cash items: stock-based compensation and depreciation.
 Non-GAAP adjusted operating expenses is a financial measure that has not been prepared in accordance with GAAP.
 Accordingly, investors should consider non-GAAP adjusted operating expenses in addition to, but not as a substitute for, total operating expenses that we calculate and present in accordance with GAAP.
 Among other things, our management uses non-GAAP adjusted operating expenses to establish budgets and operational goals and to manage our business.
 Other companies may define or use this measure in different ways.
 We believe that the presentation of non-GAAP adjusted operating expenses provides investors and management with helpful supplemental information relating to operating performance and trends.
 A table reconciling non-GAAP adjusted operating expenses to total operating expenses for all historical periods presented is included below under the heading “Reconciliation of Non-GAAP Adjusted Operating Expenses to Total Operating Expenses”.
 A quantitative reconciliation of projected non-GAAP adjusted operating expenses to total operating expenses is not available without unreasonable effort primarily due to our inability to predict with reasonable certainty the amount of future stock-based compensation expense.

 About Liver Fibrosis due to NASH